centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 The example above shows the visual representation of a paragraph.
 There are also options for text, headings, and subheadings.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-skyline

+> Notifying visitors of current, ongoing or upcoming events that they may be relevant to them.

+Positioned directly beneath the global navigation and above any content, ns-skyline displays high level messages to the user.
+The purpose of ns-skyline is to notify the user of important site-wide or non-page specific events that may affect their experience of using the British Gas website.

+They are either:

+Informational - to show useful information that the user may want to be aware of, e.g. upcoming price changes.
+Warning - to warn users of potential upcoming or current issues e.g. weather warning.